Performance considerations

 When the dynamic tile generation is not an option due to the table size, the complexity of the geometries, or any other of the possible caveats mentioned before, the best option to achieve a performant visualization is to generate a tileset.

 Generating a tileset basically means that the table (or SQL query) will be pre-processed and a new table containing all the tiles for a selected zoom range will produced.
-This method is great for visualization of large volumes of data, and it leverages some advanced functionality from the CARTO Analytics Toolbox available for different cloud data warehouses:
+This method is great for visualization of large volumes of data.

 Last updated